Teaching Advancement Program (TAP)

 Launching AUC’s Faculty Learning Community, Leading Innovation in Teaching and Learning at AUC

-Faculty can now choose from daylong certificates and workshops or engage in a more immersive experiences over a semester or the academic year.
+Faculty can now choose from daylong certificates and workshops or engage in a more immersive experience over a semester or the academic year.

 The face of faculty development is changing and CLT is responding to this global trend while building our faculty development program to meet the diverse needs of our AUC faculty body.

 TAP into one or more of these pathways:

 Your choice of one or more certificates: